-Could a holiday road trip be the answer to kick starting your new year and new self care routine?
+Could a road trip be the answer to kick starting your new year self care routine?

 It’s that time of year again.
 Whether you’re anticipating joyous get togethers or preparing to be on your own in a world often designed for couples and families, the holidays are here.

 I have.
 It wasn’t the worst experience I’ve been through, far from it.
 The expectation I put on myself that I should be spending it with loved ones was my biggest hangup.